-The following day the weather tanked, and Rae wisely suggested we go to the Grand Theater to see Argo.
-If you haven't seen the movie yet, do yourself a favor.
+The following day the weather tanked, and Rae wisely suggested we go to the Grand Theater to see Argo starring Ben Affleck.
+If you haven't seen the movie yet, do yourself a favour.
 It's an amazing film.

 Also in attendance were Rae's Uncle Dave and his wife, Elaine.
 After the movie we headed to Applebee's for an afternoon beverage and chat, and Dave and Elaine invited us to dinner in their condo Wednesday evening.